Arup-gope/kube-app-kubernetes/README.md

-#Implementing VProfile Web App: Efficiently Deployed within a Kubernetes Cluster Environment.
+# Implementing VProfile Web App: Efficiently Deployed within a Kubernetes Cluster Environment.

-##Overview
+## Overview
 Utilizing the 'Containerized VProfile Web App Project' (accessible at https://github.com/Arup-gope/containerized-vpro-web), I successfully deployed this application within a Kubernetes cluster.
 The primary objective revolves around establishing the VProfile web app in a production environment, ensuring global accessibility for users across the world.

-## Pre-requiste && Installation Instructions
+## Pre-requisites and Installation Instructions
 I used Kops, a multi-node Kubernetes setup on AWS, to deploy my project.
 Within this project, I employed images from my previous project's docker repositories.
 One critical aspect was configuring a MYSQL container requiring a volume for data storage, and I utilized Elastic Block Store (EBS) for this purpose.
 Additionally, I purchased the domain arupdevops.de specifically for Kubernetes DNS records, enabling me to access the website via a URL.